hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_sql_role_definition.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Cosmos DB SQL Role Definition.

+* `role_definition_id` - The unique UUID/GUID which identifies this Cosmos DB SQL Role Definition.

 ## Timeouts